kunigami/kunigami.github.io/blog/about/index.md

 Why blogging?
 Because I like to write down notes from things I’ve studied to help organizing my thoughts and also to detect gaps in understanding.
 It may be also useful for future reference.

+## Interests

+I've been interested in many topics over time, some come and go, others go and come.
+Here's a list of topics I was interested at some point, roughly in reverse chronological order:

+* Automated reasoning
+* Signal Processing
+* Natural Language Processing
+* Quantum Computing
+* Computational Biology
+* Distributed Systems
+* Functional Programming
+* Information Visualization
+* Frontend Web Development
+* Combinatorial Optimization
+* Computational Geometry
+* Programming Puzzles / Competitions

+If you're interested in any of these and want to collaborate somehow, please reach out!

+## Disclaimer

-*Disclaimer: the views and opinions expressed in this blog are of my entire responsibility and do not necessarily represent those of my employer.*
+The views and opinions expressed in this blog are of my entire responsibility and do not necessarily represent those of my employer.